sEsmaeili/Covid_Rebound/README.md

 Jupyter notebook "All_Functions.ipynb" contains all the necessary functions and needs to be in the same directory as the other notebooks for all the other notebooks to run successfully.

+### Demo
+a demo file is provided to run the simulation for the 400 sample individuals in the NBA cohort with Omicron infection (Demo_file.cvs). run time on a standard Mac OS: under 4 minutes
+output: rebound probablity of control and different treatment arms with different treatment timings (PEP, early, intermediate, late) minor change to the exact rebound percentages is expected in each run due to the stochastic nature of incubation period, Pk, and PD parameters.